 Nevertheless, Sister Carol Keehan, president and CEO of the Catholic Health Association, a trade group, further amplified the drumbeat of attacks against the bishop when she issued a statement asserting that St. Joseph’s Hospital had “correctly applied” the ERDs in the direct abortion case.

-Sister Carol had already become well known for her support of the health-care reform bill, in spite of the U.S. bishops’ concerns that the bill would open the door to mandatory taxpayer funding of abortions.
+Sister Carol already had already become well known for her support of the health-care reform bill, in spite of the U.S. bishops concerns that the bill would open the door to mandatory taxpayer funding of abortions.

 Archbishop George Niederauer of San Francisco — the city where Catholic Healthcare West is headquartered — has vowed to initiate a “dialogue” with the leadership of the health-care network.
 The archbishop did not elaborate on how that dialogue would be structured or whether he would seek to establish a deadline or a mechanism to secure adherence to the ERDs.

-“The controversy has raised the level of discussion between the bishops and hospital CEOs to a new level,” acknowledged Bishop Robert Vasa of Baker, Ore., who recently revoked the right of St. Charles Medical Center — a “stand-alone” hospital governed by a lay board — to call itself Catholic after learning it routinely provided tubal ligations and had no intention of discontinuing this policy.
+“The controversy has raised the level of discussion between the bishops and hospital CEOs to a new level,” acknowledged Bishop Robert Vasa of Baker, Ore., who recently ended the Church’s sponsorship of St. Charles Medical Center — a “stand-alone” hospital governed by a lay board — after learning it routinely provided tubal ligations and had no intention of discontinuing this policy.